Bootstrap

 • Workload: Everything must be created and tested from scratch.

-• Browser Compatibility: Custom CSS requires careful testing.
+• Browser Compatibility: Custom CSS requires thorough testing.

 • Complexity: Larger projects can quickly become confusing.